zedchance/oscars/DELIVERABLES.md

 - [x] More than one endpoint that delivers a collection resource.
     - `/all`, `/category/{name}`, and `/winner` return collection resources.
 - [x] More than one endpoint that delivers a singleton resource.
-    - The `/random` endpoint returns a singleton resource, a randomly selected movie.
+    - `/movie` and `/random` return singleton resources, a movie by title or a randomly selected movie, respectively.
 - [x] GUI for the product (or portions thereof).
     - The GUI can be accessed at the root, `localhost:8080/`
 - [x] Well-designed HTML page documenting API endpoints and example inputs/outputs.